simon01239/ada/index.md

 Topic Extraction: We follow the approach of Top2Vec.
 So we use UMAP for dimensionality reduction of the embedding vectors and HDBSCAN for the final clustering.

 Sentiment Analysis: we use TextBlob to extract the polarity and subjectivity of quotes.

+## heading
+We decided to examine the situation in the countries in the following topics:
+- Immigration
+- European Union and Brexit
+- Discriminations (racism, based on gender, homophobia)
+- Israeli-Palestinian conflict
+- Russia and Putin
+- Terrorism
+- COVID-19

+### Immigration

 ## Next
 ![Bild](/assets/img/test.png)